ajsaavedra/ChurchNumerals/README.md

 2. Convert an ordinary number into a Church numeral.

-3. Implement arithemtic such as subtraction and multiplication on any Church numeral.
+3. Implement arithmetic such as subtraction and multiplication on any Church numeral.